VolVox99/Zillow-Scraper/README.md

 ## -ownr

-This flag is optional.Only listings for sale by the owner will be grabbed.
+This flag is optional.
+Only listings for sale by the owner will be grabbed.
 Defaults to False if not present
 example:
 python main.py https://www.zillow.com/westchester-county-ny/-ownr